One Day Visit in Mostar

 Travel Tips

-• Bosnia and Herzegovina is on the current agenda for future enlargement of the EU and the currency is the Bosnian Convertible Mark.
+Bosnia and Herzegovina is on the current agenda for future EU enlargement, and its currency is the Bosnian Convertible Mark.

-• We rented a car in Montenegro and drove across the border into Bosnia and Herzegovina.
-Make sure you have the necessary paperwork from your rental agency if you do this.
+We rented a car in Montenegro and drove across the border into Bosnia and Herzegovina.
+If you do this, make sure you have the necessary paperwork from your rental agency.

-• We saw plenty of tour operators offering day trips to Mostar from Kotor or Dubrovnik.
-We were traveling off-season, which meant limited options but keep this in mind if you are in the area during peak season.
+Plenty of tour operators offered day trips to Mostar from Kotor or Dubrovnik.
+We were traveling off-season, which meant limited options, but keep this in mind if you are in the area during peak season.

 5050 Travelog Destinations